roy044/Personal-Practise/README.md

 # Personal-Practise
-Just some Programs in Python
+Just some Programs in Python mostly in DS and ALGO for practise